 Welcome to Forget-Me-Not Quail Farm of Maine

-I’m so glad you found your way here.
-I’ve been raising Coturnix quail for more than a decade now, and honestly, they still find ways to surprise me.
-They’re easy to love and hard not to get attached to, and they’re perfect if you want to raise your own food without turning your whole yard into a barnyard.
+I’m really glad you’re here.
+I’ve been raising Coturnix quail for over a decade, and honestly, they still surprise me sometimes.
+They’re easy to fall for, and they make it possible to raise your own food without needing a ton of space or turning your whole yard into a full-on barnyard.

 The Farm Stand is Closed for the Season

-Located just off Route 302 on the Fryeburg/Bridgton line.
+Located at 114 Wilton Warren Road, Fryeburg, just off Route 302 near the Fryeburg/Bridgton line.

 Learn How to Raise Coturnix Quail